Star (magazine) explained

 History

 Star was founded by Rupert Murdoch in 1974[4] as competition to the tabloid National Enquirer with its headquarters in New York City.
-In the late 1980s, it moved its offices to Tarrytown, NY and in 1990 Murdoch sold the magazine to the Enquirers parent company American Media, Inc. (Murdoch now owns the New York Post, which, although it has more of a regional, news-centered focus, still has significant celebrity coverage.)
+In the late 1980s, it moved its offices to Tarrytown, New York, and in 1990, Murdoch sold the magazine to the Enquirers parent company, American Media, Inc. (Murdoch now owns the New York Post.)
+Originally an unstapled, supermarket tabloid printed on newsprint, Star's circulation declined.

-In 1999, AMI was bought by investors fronted by David Pecker, who personally pledged that Star would never relocate to Florida, the home state of all the country's other tabloids.
-However, it took Pecker less than a year to renege on his promise and Star was moved into AMI's headquarters in Boca Raton, Florida, sharing the building with the Enquirer and AMI's other recently acquired titles The Globe, National Examiner, and Sun.
-Editor Phil Bunton was replaced before the move when he angered Pecker by telling the New York Post: "It's going to be open warfare.
-How we're going to all work together I don't know.
-It's like having the Bosnians, Croats, the Jews and Arabs all together in the same area."
-Virtually all Stars staff of experienced tabloid journalists refused to make the move south.
-Four years later, Pecker appointed former Us Weekly editor Bonnie Fuller to oversee the paper and, at her demand, he moved it back to New York in the summer of 2003.
+In 1999, AMI was bought by investors fronted by David Pecker, who personally pledged that Star would never relocate to Florida.
+Less than a year later, Star was moved into AMI's headquarters in Boca Raton, Florida, sharing the building with the Enquirer and AMI's other recently acquired titles, such as The Globe, National Examiner, and Sun.
+Editor Phil Bunton was replaced before the move when he angered Pecker; Phil told the New York Post: Four years later, Pecker appointed former Us Weekly editor Bonnie Fuller to oversee the paper and, at her demand, he moved it back to New York in the summer of 2003.

 Controversies

-Star received attention in 1991 in for running a story about KISS drummer Peter Criss, claiming that he had become homeless and was a habitual drunkard and was living on the streets of Santa Monica, California.
-In fact, Criss was healthy and happily married at the time.
-Star had instead interviewed and photographed a homeless man who had passed himself as Criss for years.
-The real Peter Criss was mourning his mother at the time and was distressed to learn that his friends and associates believed he had fallen on hard times.[6]
+Star received attention in 1991 for writing a story about KISS drummer Peter Criss, claiming that he had become homeless, was a habitual drunkard, and was living on the streets of Santa Monica, California.
+Star had instead interviewed and photographed a homeless man named Christopher Dickinson, who had passed himself off as Criss for years.
+The real Peter Criss was mourning his mother at the time and has stated that he was distressed to learn that his friends and associates believed the other story.[6]

-In 2011, the actress Katie Holmes sued Star magazine for libel after the tabloid published a story about her that suggested she abused drugs.
-The original lawsuit was for $50 million, but the case was settled before going into court for an undisclosed amount of money.
-The publisher took matters into print again publicly apologizing to Holmes and disclosing that a substantial donation was going to be done under her name to a charity of her choice.
+In 2011, actress Katie Holmes sued Star magazine for libel after the tabloid published a story about her that suggested she abused drugs.
+The original lawsuit was for US$50 million, but the case was settled before going into court for an undisclosed amount of money.

-It was said by Star magazine's chief editor that brand loyalty is the most important focus for their industry.
-This being said, people are said to be only intrigued by the "juiciest dirt", leaving the cover page to be where the most gossip, dirt, and biggest celebrity news is to be shown, leaving the audience wanting more.
-Star has been accused of publicizing any news that is presented to them, regardless of whether or not it is true.
-This left Jennifer Aniston stating that "if you cooperate with one of the magazines, their competitors become vengeful and attack clients.
-There is no upside to working with them….
-Their tactic is to make up stories that are so damaging",[7] which is why she no longer holds interest in talking to reporters, specifically from Star magazine.
+A Star magazine's chief editor said that people are only intrigued by the "juiciest dirt", leaving the cover page to be where the most gossip and biggest celebrity news is to be shown.
+Jennifer Aniston has stated that "if you cooperate with one of the magazines, their competitors become vengeful and attack clients.
+There is no upside to working with them… Their tactic is to make up stories that are so damaging".[7]

 External links